Skip to main content

 Family Story Game: Questions to Connect Generations

 Most families believe they know each other well.
-But when you ask a grandparent, a teenager, or a young child the right question—one that fits their life and experience—you often discover something new about them.
+But when you ask a grandparent, a teenager or a young child the right question, one that fits their life and experience, you often discover something new about them.
 The Family Story Game is designed to help you do just that.

 This free online family story game offers questions matched to each player’s life stage.
-Children get simpler questions that they can relate to, while grandparents receive prompts based on their experiences.
-Everyone can join in, have fun and learn something about each other.
+Children get simpler questions they can relate to, while grandparents receive prompts based on their experiences.
+Everyone can join in, have fun and learn something new about each other.

-How to Play
+Steps to Play

 The Family Story Game — Simirity